FatalSleep/Standard-Deviation/README.md

 The `Mean` is just the average of the data set.
 The `Variance` expresses how clustered or dispered the dataset is from the mean (higher variance higher dispursion, lower variance, lower dispersion).
 The `Deviation` is the average distance of all data points away from the mean.

 When calculating the Standard `Deviation` or `Variance` you get a formula of `SquaredSum / DataSize - sqr(Mean)`.
 However, the `DataSize` also denoted as `N` can change to `N  -1` based on the type of measurement (population vs sample) to adjust for bias--this is Bessel's Correction.
 See the following for more information: https://www.uio.no/studier/emner/matnat/math/MAT4010/data/forelesningsnotater/bessel-s-correction---wikipedia.pdf

+The article above notes that `Bessel's Correction` introduces a lower bias due to using `sqrt()` for calculating the Standard Deviation, by calculating the square of the mean in-post when determining the Variance this error is adjusted out when compared to traditional calculations for variance and standard deviation.